Home

 Dr. Ishigaki is famous for his "one fly" approach to tenkara.
 My understanding of how that came about, though, is that the fly pattern he settled on was "as good as" rather than "better than" what he had been using before.
 That feeling was heightened while we fished together after the 2011 Summit.
 He has flies of different hackle color in his box and I asked him how he chose which to use.
 He said he just picked one.
 The color really didn't matter.

 And that suggests to me, at least, that the method should perhaps be called "any fly" rather than "one fly."
-To further test that theory, when I was in Colorado visiting my sister the following week I tied a few flies with the materials that were at hand: Ginger colored hackles from her hens and a bit of dubbing from her partner's yellow Labrador Retriever.
+To further test that theory, when I was in Colorado visiting my sister the following week I tied a few flies with the materials that were at hand: Ginger colored hackles from her hens and a bit of dubbing from her yellow Labrador Retriever.
 Orange silk thread to hold it all together (that's what was already in the bobbin holder) and a barbless hook - required for Rocky Mountain National Park.

 I was hoping to fool a few brookies or cutthroats with them.